-- Simplistically, this workflow is similar to running an online Collaborate session, but with both students in the room with the teacher as well as online participants.
+- Simplistically, this workflow is similar to running an online Collaborate session, but with students in the room with you.

 - A teaching room complete with Lecturn PC (or laptop), Projector/Screen etc.

 - An online teaching application accessible to your online students and capable pof recording your session e.g. Collaborate

 - Students in the room

 - Switch on the lecture computer and find your module on My Dundee.

 - Open your Collaborate Course Room and check your mic/camera setup.

 - Confirm that your online students are also in the session, and can hear and see you.